 The 14e’s light meter is powered by two odd-duck PX640 mercury batteries.
 Fortunately, Amazon sells alkaline cells of the same size, and they work well enough.
 The meter’s CdS cell is on the camera body next to the Yashica logo, so if you shoot with filters you need to adjust exposure manually to compensate.
 The 14e takes 58mm filters and accessories.
 I gather that this lens is prone to flare, and that a lens hood is recommended.
-I don’t have a 58mm hood lying around, so I threw caution to the wind and shot without one.
+But who has a 58mm lens hood lying around?

-I’ve shot my Nikon F2 almost exclusively all year, which helped the Lynx 14e seem not unduly large or heavy.
-But it truly is both.
-And I wasn’t crazy about having all of the camera’s controls on the lens barrel, and one control doesn’t feel different enough from another to choose them by feel.
+Inconveniently, most of the camera’s controls are on the lens barrel, and one control doesn’t feel different enough from another to choose them by feel.
 I kept twisting the aperture ring when I meant to focus.
 But because aperture is stepless along its f/1.4-f/16 range, I couldn’t just click it back to where I had it.
 I always had to reset exposure from scratch.
-I’m sure that after a few more rolls I’d get the hang of it.

-But I’m likely never to get used to the button on the camera’s face, curiously labeled “Switch,” that activates the light meter.
+Strangely, you activate the light meter by pressing the “Switch” button on the camera’s face.
 My fingers always fumbled to find it, and it’s hard to hold in while you adjust aperture and shutter speed.
 While you do that, the words OVER and UNDER appear in the viewfinder.
 When they disappear, you have a good exposure.
 I checked my 14e against my iPhone’s light-meter app and found that my 14e was underexposing by one stop, so I compensated by setting the camera’s ISO one stop lower.

-The Lynx 14e did all right outside, too, but to look their best all of those shots needed a little hit from Photoshop’s Auto Contrast command and sometimes even some tweaking with the Adjust Lighting commands.
+The Lynx 14e did all right outside, too, but to look their best all of those shots needed a little tweaking in Photoshop.